 The damp proofing cream will then be injected into the boreholes using a cartridge gun.
 The silane will then start to work by creating a barrier against the rise of moisture from the ground level.

-After the Damp Proof Injection Has Taken Place
+After the Damp Proof Injection Cream has Been Installed

 All replastering materials that are used should ensure that any remaining salts in the brickwork should not affect any new plaster.